Modern Slavery Statement

 • Ensure that undue cost and time pressures are not applied to any of our suppliers if this is likely to result in unethical treatment of workers;

 • Ensure that our suppliers are paid on time;

 • Ask our suppliers to explain the impact that low costs may have on their workers each time an abnormally low quote or tender is received; Assess expenditure to identify and address issues of modern slavery, human rights abuses and unethical employment practice;

 • Carry out regular reviews of expenditure and undertake a risk assessment on the findings, to identify products and / or services where there is a risk of modern slavery and / or illegal or unethical employment practices within the UK and overseas;

 • Investigate any supplier identified as high risk by direct engagement with workers wherever possible;

 • Work with suppliers to rectify any issues of illegal or unethical employment practice; and

 • Monitor the employment practices of high-risk suppliers, making this a standard agenda item for contract management meetings / reviews.

 Key Performance Indicators

-TfW is developing key performance indicators, in conjunction with the Supplier Champion service, to measure its effectiveness in ensuring that modern slavery is not taking place in the organisation or its supply chains.
+TfW is developing key performance indicators, to measure its effectiveness in ensuring that modern slavery is not taking place in the organisation or its supply chains.